nus-cs3281/website/schedule/index.md

 ## Week 7 [Mar 5]

+#### Todo

+* :alarm_clock: by Monday
+  * Peer evaluations
+  * Some progress expected on the external project

 #### Monday

 * :loudspeaker: Lightning Talks Round B - Part 1

+  * The break-down of rounds B1-3 will be similar to rounds A1-3 i.e., if you presented in round A1 (week 3), you will present in round B1 (week 7).
+  * In your slide design and delivery, try to apply the tips covered in week 6 lecture.
+  * In addition, aim for a more emphatic application of tips given for round A (see the panel below for a reference)

 <panel header="%%For reference: Tips from round A%%" no-close>